Welcome to today's edition of the Rush 24-7 podcast.

 When instead it's an invitation to keep acting that way.

-So if we've confirmed it, Carrie deeply concerned by Nigeria's ban on same-sex marriage and Nigerian anti-gay law prompts arrests international condemnation.
+Kerry, deeply concerned by Nigeria's ban on same-sex marriage and Nigerian anti-gay law prompts, arrests, international condemnation.

-And from uh one of the stories here of the uh the same-sex marriage prohibition act by President Goodluck Jonathan criminalizes gay marriage and civil unions, imposing punishment of up to 14 years in prison for gay couples who openly display their relationship in a country where, according to polls, 98% of society shuns homosexuality is deviant behavior.
+And from one of the stories here, the same-sex marriage prohibition act by President Goodluck Jonathan criminalizes gay marriage and civil unions, imposing punishment of up to 14 years in prison for gay couples who openly display their relationship in a country where, according to polls, 98% of society shuns homosexuality as deviant behavior.

-Now, I I don't what you know when you when you print this out using reader, it doesn't tell me the websites.
+Now, I don't what, you know, when you print this out using Reader, it doesn't tell me the websites.

-I don't know what website this is from, the uh the second one, Carol J. Williams.
+I don't know what website this is from, the second one, Carol J. Williams.

-So I'm sorry, I can't quote the uh LA Times, it's the LA Times.
+So I'm sorry, I can't quote the L.A.
+Times.

 I found it by looking at her Twitter handle.

-This is an LA Times story where this paragraph appears, same-sex marriage prohibition act, Nigeria criminalizes gay marriage civil unions, 14 years in prison for gay couples who do it in the open.
+Same-Sex Marriage Prohibition Act, Nigeria, criminalizes gay marriage civil unions, 14 years in prison for gay couples who do it in the open in a country where 98% of society shuns homosexuality as deviant behavior.

 Now look where we are.